file-format/Docs/en/spreadsheet/_index.md

 Got queries related to Spreadsheet file formats?
 Head on to our community [forums](https://forum.fileformat.com/c/spreadsheet) to benefit from the knowledge shared by File Format experts.

+## Open Source APIs to with Spreadsheet Files

+Check the list of [Open Source APIs to work with Spreadsheet files](https://products.fileformat.com/spreadsheet/).

 ## List of Spreadsheet File Extensions and Associated File Formats

 Following is a list of common spreadsheet file formats along with their file extensions.